 When an IVF cycle fails, many people feel grief, anger and frustration.
 It’s extremely normal to feel these emotions, but you should not blame yourself or your partner.
 IVF can fail for many reasons, and the chances are that it is completely out of your control.
-Talk to your fertility specialist who will be able to explain what may have happened and what steps to take next.
+Talk to your fertility treatment specialist who will be able to explain what may have happened and what steps to take next.

 We’ve put together some of the most common reasons why In Vitro Fertilisation fails.

 One of the most common reasons as to why an IVF cycle fails is due to the quality of the embryo.
 Many embryos are unable to implant after transfer to the uterus as they are defective.
 Embryos that look healthy in a lab may have defects that cause them to die rather than grow.
 In most cases when this happens, it is down to the embryo and not the uterus.

 Whilst the age of the woman undergoing IVF plays a huge part, the age of the eggs is more important.
 As a woman grows older, the quality and quantity of a woman’s eggs begins to worsen.
 This will greatly affect her chances of pregnancy with and without IVF.
 On average, around 25% of embryos used in IVF will result in a live birth.
 At Nurture Fertility, our success rates are 39% for women under 38 and 17% for those over.

 Older women are more likely to have a greater chance of IVF success when using donor eggs.